 - mucous membranes

-This bluish coloring is more common in newborns as their skin learns to adjust to the environment.
-It’s also more noticeable on light colored skin.
-Cyanosis can also suggest there’s something wrong with areas of the body, such as the:
+This bluish coloring is more common in newborns as their skin learns to adjust to the environment, but it can also affect adults.
+It’s more noticeable on light-colored skin.

 Most often, cyanosis is a symptom of a serious health condition.
-Read on to learn about the types of cyanosis, what causes this condition, and when you should see a doctor.
+Read on to learn about the types of cyanosis, what causes it, and when you should see a healthcare professional.

 There are four types of cyanosis:

-- Peripheral cyanosis: Your limbs are not getting enough oxygen or blood flow due to low flow or injury.
+- Peripheral cyanosis: In peripheral cyanosis, your limbs aren’t getting enough oxygen or blood flow due to low blood flow or injury.

-- Mixed cyanosis: A combination of peripheral and central cyanosis occurs at the same time.
+- Mixed cyanosis: Mixed cyanosis is when peripheral and central cyanosis occur at the same time.

-Cyanosis occurs when there’s too little oxygen in the blood.
 Oxygen-rich blood is deep red and causes your skin’s normal color.
-Under-oxygenated blood is bluer and causes your skin to look bluish purple.
+Under-oxygenated blood is bluer and causes your skin to look a bluish purple.

 Cyanosis can develop quickly due to an acute health problem or external factor.
-Life-threatening causes of cyanosis include:
+It can also be the result of a worsening health condition or develop gradually due to a chronic or long-term health condition.

 - obstruction of the airway

-- pulmonary hypertension, or high blood pressure in the lungs
+- pulmonary embolism, which is a blood clot in the lungs

-- pulmonary embolism, or blood clot in the lungs
+- pulmonary hypertension, which is high blood pressure in the lungs

 - overdoses of certain medications